wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our **[fifth Works Ahead](/archive/2016-worksahead)** took place in June 2016 at Contact, with two very different double bills from four artists at different stages in their careers: Terri Donovan + Afreena Islam; Top Joe + Lucy McCormick.
 On different stages, at different scales… See their [image gallery](/galleries/2016-woah).

-Our **sixth Works Ahead** takes place in May 2017 with two nights in two venues featuring four artists: Tom Cassani + Toni-Dee Paul's double-bill at Contact, with Chanje Kunda at STUN Studio at Z-arts alongside Jamil Keating's limited capacity free experience.
+Our **[sixth Works Ahead](/current/2017-worksahead)** takes place in May 2017 with two nights in two venues featuring four artists: Tom Cassani + Toni-Dee Paul's double-bill at Contact, with Chanje Kunda at STUN Studio at Z-arts alongside Jamil Keating's limited capacity free experience.

-Works Ahead 2017 is co-commissioned/produced by hÅb + Contact; co-presented by STUN; supported using public funding by Arts Council England + funded by Manchester City Council.
-Project Mentor: Peader Kirk
+Works Ahead 2017 is co-commissioned/co-produced by hÅb + Contact; supported by STUN; supported using public funding by Arts Council England + funded by Manchester City Council.
+Project Mentors: Matt Fenton + Peader Kirk
-<a href="http://worksahead.org" target="_blank">worksahead.org</a> | <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>
+<a href="http://worksahead.org" target="_blank">WorksAhead.org</a> | <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>